ddd-crew/ddd-familiarity-assessment/README.md

 # DDD Familiarity Assessment

+The DDD Familiarity Assessment goal is to provide you with a set of questions to assess the DDD knowledge within your organization.

+:warning: DDD Familiarity Assessment __does not__ intend to be a Maturity Model, and it should not be used as such.

+Instead, we expect to help organizations identify DDD knowledge gaps and use the results to prepare learnings, training, or similar to fill those gaps.

+## Familiarity Assessment Survey

+TODO

 ## Contributors

 Thanks to all [existing and future contributors](https://github.com/ddd-crew/ddd-familiarity-assessment/graphs/contributors) who have contributed to the DDD Familiarity Assessment.

-## Contributions, Questions and Feedback
+## Contributions, Questions, and Feedback

 The DDD Familiarity Assessment is freely available for you to use.
 In addition, your feedback and ideas are welcome to improve it or to create new versions.

-If you have questions you can ping us or open an [Issue](https://github.com/ddd-crew/ddd-familiarity-assessment/issues/new/choose).
+If you have a question you can ping us or open an [Issue](https://github.com/ddd-crew/ddd-familiarity-assessment/issues/new/choose).

 Feel free to also send us a pull request with your examples.